uwejettkant/capstone-project/README.md

 8. Deploy the build

-### firebase deploy
+`firebase deploy`

 Deploys the current 'dist' folder.
-You can watch the deployment in the browser:
+You can watch the deployment of this repository in the browser (iPhone 6/7/8 mobile layout):

 [deployment](https://https://import-ganz-einfach-b9ac3.web.app/)